Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/checking.rst

 Checking the Skeletal version
 ==============================

-Although there is more to do, the above is enough to be able to see that:
+Although there is more to do, the code entered so far is enough to be able to see that:

 * we have added a new builtin
 * we can get information about the builtin.